Accelerating Polarization via Alphabet Extension: An Inspirational Channel Model

 We are to define a type of quaternary channels in this section.
-This should be the smallest possible set of quaternary channels that meet the following: (a) it should model a pair of BECs as a special case; and (b) it should be closed under pre-processing the input using invertible linear transformations.
+This should be the smallest possible set of quaternary channels that meet the following two criteria: (a) it should model a pair of BECs as a special case; and (b) it should be closed under pre-processing the input using invertible linear transformations.
+Allowing such pre-processing is crucial to the improvement of scaling exponent as it helps mixing the information.